uuazed/numerapi/README.md

       tournaments             Get all active tournaments.
       transactions            List all your deposits and withdrawals. user                    Get all information about you!
-      version                 Installed numerapi version.
+      user_activities         Get user activities (works for all users!) version                 Installed numerapi version.

 Each command has it's own help page, for example: